radicalembodiment3/radicalembodiment3.github.io/call.md

 <span style="color:red">**Deadline: March 14, 2025.**</span>

-If you wish to attend the conference without submitting a contribution, send an email to Ed Baggs (ebag@sdu.dk).
+Registration will open in April.
+There is no fee to attend the conference.